InnerQ: Hardware-Aware Tuning-Free Quantization of KV Cache for Large Language Models: Abstract

 \section{Abstract}

-Reducing the hardware footprint of large language models (LLMs) during decoding is critical for efficient long-sequence generation.
-A key bottleneck is the key-value (KV) cache, whose size scales with sequence length and easily dominates the memory footprint of the model.
-Previous work proposed quantization methods that are focused on compressing the KV cache while maintaining its information.
-We introduce InnerQ, a hardware-aware KV-cache quantization scheme that lowers decode latency without sacrificing accuracy.
-InnerQ applies group-wise quantization while grouping the cache matrices over their inner dimension.
-Unlike previous work that group over the outer dimension, InnerQ aligns dequantization with the vector-matrix multiplication and enables scale factor reuse across GPU compute units.
-This reduces memory accesses and accelerates dequantization, yielding up to $22\%$ speedup over previous work and up to $88\%$ over half-precision vector-matrix multiplication.
-To preserve fidelity under aggressive compression, InnerQ incorporates (i) hybrid quantization, selecting symmetric or asymmetric quantization per group based on local statistics; (ii) high-precision windows for both the most recent tokens and the attention sink tokens to mitigate outlier leakage; and (iii) per-channel normalization of the key cache, computed once during prefill and folded into the query to avoid runtime overhead.
-Our evaluation experiments on Llama models shows that InnerQ maintains a few-shot GSM8K performance comparable to non-quantized KV caches and surpasses prior KV cache quantization methods.
+When transformer-based language models are deployed for text generation, most of the inference time is spent in the decoding stage, where output tokens are generated sequentially.
+Reducing the hardware cost of each decoding step is therefore critical for efficient long-context generation.
+A major bottleneck is the key-value (KV) cache, whose size grows with sequence length and often dominates the model's memory footprint.
+Prior work has proposed quantization methods to compress the KV cache while minimizing its loss of precision.
+We present InnerQ, a hardware-aware KV cache quantization scheme that reduces decode latency without compromising evaluation performance.
+InnerQ performs group-wise quantization by grouping cache matrices along their inner dimension.
+This grouping strategy aligns dequantization with vector-matrix multiplication and increases data reuse across GPU compute units.
+As a result, InnerQ reduces memory access and accelerates dequantization, achieving an average $1.3\times$ speedup over prior KV cache quantization methods and $2.7\times$ over the non-quantized baseline.
+To maintain fidelity under aggressive compression, InnerQ incorporates three techniques: (i) hybrid quantization, which chooses symmetric or asymmetric quantization for each group based on local statistics; (ii) high-precision windows for both recent tokens and attention sink tokens to mitigate outlier leakage; and (iii) per-channel normalization of the key cache, computed once during prefill and folded into the model parameters to eliminate runtime overhead.
+Beyond reducing latency, experiments on Llama and Mistral models show that InnerQ also improves few-shot evaluation scores relative to prior KV cache quantization methods.